h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_5_Quiz.md

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 17: Naive Bayes Parameter Estimation](L2_5_17_explanation.md).

+## Question 18

+## Problem Statement
+A meteorologist is applying Bayesian inference to forecast the probability of rain for tomorrow.
+Based on historical weather data for this time of year, she has chosen a $\text{Beta}(2, 8)$ prior distribution for the probability of rain.
+This prior distribution has a mean of $\frac{2}{2+8} = 0.2$, indicating that based on historical patterns alone, there is a 20% chance of rain tomorrow.

+However, the meteorologist receives new information: a special weather report indicating that a storm system is approaching the area.
+This new information suggests a higher probability of rain than the historical average would indicate, but it hasn't been quantified precisely.

+### Task
+1. Explain why the meteorologist should consider changing her prior distribution (currently $\text{Beta}(2, 8)$) in light of this new information about the approaching storm system.
+2. If the meteorologist wants to adjust her prior to reflect a 40% probability of rain (instead of the original 20% from the $\text{Beta}(2, 8)$ prior), while maintaining the same level of certainty, what new Beta parameters $(\alpha, \beta)$ should she use?
+3. What would be a reasonable approach if she became more uncertain about the rain probability after hearing conflicting reports from different weather services?
+Provide specific Beta parameters that would represent this increased uncertainty while maintaining the expected 40% probability of rain.
+4. If she observes rainy conditions on 3 out of the next 5 days, calculate the posterior distribution for both the original and adjusted priors.
+Compare how the different priors affect the final forecast and explain which prior leads to the most accurate posterior prediction.

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 18: Updating Prior Distributions in Weather Forecasting](L2_5_18_explanation.md).